AlgoMaster Logo

 Code

-The bottleneck is that for every starting index, we re-scan the array from scratch.
-What if we could reuse the work from the previous window instead of starting over?
+The bottleneck is that every starting index re-scans the array from scratch.
+The next approach reuses the previous window instead of rebuilding it, which cuts the running time to linear.

 Approach 2: Sliding Window